Welcome to Refresh

 - Vaping amongst teenagers on the Central Coast is a growing problem.
 In response, we launched Say No to Vaping, a campaign to help raise awareness of the health risks young people are exposing themselves to by using e-cigarettes.
 You can read more about the campaign and download resources including posters, social media tiles and animations from our Say No to Vaping campaign webpage.

 - Kids Health’s Vaping: What You Need to Know is a really handy webpage with information for teens on the effects of vaping.

-- Watch this short video in which Dr Lyndon Bauer, a GP on the Central Coast and the Health Promotion Service’s research and evaluation officer, answers the burning questions around e-cigarettes and vaping – including the risks associated with COVID-19 – and debunks some myths along the way.
+- Watch this short video in which Dr Lyndon Bauer, a GP on the Central Coast, answers the burning questions around e-cigarettes and vaping – including the risks associated with COVID-19 – and debunks some myths along the way.